-A pharmacist intern who intends to cede a contract to another tutor must, at least seven days before such cession, submit the applicable documents to Council.
-These documents include:
+A Pharmacist Intern who intends to cede a contract to another tutor must, at least seven (7) days before such cession, submit an online application with the applicable documents to Council.
+These documents must include the:

-- (a) the application for cession of contract of internship; - (b) the applicable cession fee; and - (c) the tutor application (if not approved).
+- (a) application for cession of contract of internship; - (b) a new contract for practical training of a Pharmacist Intern; - (c) applicable cession fee; and - (d) tutor application (if not approved).

 Cession of an internship contract may only occur once the prospective new tutor has been approved by Council as a tutor.
-Any periods that an intern spends in a pharmacy which was not approved for purposes of training will not be recognised by Council as part of the internship period.
-The applicable forms, which must be completed in the case of a cession of contract, are available on the SAPC website (www.sapc.za.org) under Intern Applications.
+Any periods that an intern spends in a pharmacy that was not approved for purposes of training will not be recognised by Council as part of the internship period.
+The intern must apply online for the cession of contract and submit the required supporting documents.